stasis78/FarmLife2Mod/README.md

 ### Localizations

-Localizations strings are available for Farm Life.
+Localization strings are available for Farm Life.
 The changes must be manually applied.

 #### On Mac